-Though there are numerous cholesterol-lowering medications out there today, it’s still a good idea for individuals to try to lower their cholesterol levels naturally.
-The key is to find methods which lower low-density lipoprotein (LDL) cholesterol, often referred to as the “bad” cholesterol.
+Although there are numerous prescription cholesterol-lowering medications available today, it’s still a wise idea to try and lower your cholesterol levels naturally.
+The key is to find lifestyle changes that lower low-density lipoprotein (LDL) cholesterol, often referred to as "bad" cholesterol, or that increase your high-density lipoprotein (HDL) cholesterol, which people often refer to as "good" cholesterol.
 The following are some of the best techniques for lowering your LDL cholesterol naturally.

 Avoid Saturated Fats

 The first thing to adjust if you have high levels of LDL cholesterol is your diet.
 To begin with, you’ll want to avoid foods that are high in saturated fats.
 Saturated fats are generally solid at room temperature (like butter) and are found in red meat, cheese and eggs.

 Fewer than 10% of your daily calories should come from saturated fats.
 Instead, focus on eating a varied diet of healthy, unprocessed foods, including polyunsaturated and monounsaturated fats, which are liquid at room temperature, like olive or sunflower oils.
 The following are some healthy foods to eat or drink as part of a low-cholesterol diet:

 - Fish, especially tuna, salmon, sardines and mackerel (oily fish)

 - Oats and barley

 - Vegetables like sweet potato, broccoli, eggplant and avocado